from 0 review

 Meal(s) Included: Breakfast

-Hotel: Azalai Dakar
+Hotel: Ndiambour Dakar

 Meal(s) Included: Breakfast

-Hotel: Azalai Dakar
+Hotel: Ndiambour Dakar

 Meal(s) Included: Breakfast

-Hotel: Azalai Dakar
+Hotel: Ndiambour Dakar

 Meal(s) Included: Breakfast,Dinner

-Hotel: Palm Beach
+Hotel: Palm Beach Hotel

 Meal(s) Included: Breakfast